paulmecklenburg/svg2nc/README.md

 svg2nc depends on
 * Clipper
 * Boost (libboost-dev on debian)
-* libsvgtiny

 The following instructions assume a debian-based system and were tested on Ubuntu 14.04.

-### CMake, git, g++, Boost, Expat, and gperf
+### CMake, git, g++, and Boost
 Boost is used directly by svg2nc.
-Expat and gperf are requried by libsvgtiny.
 CMake is required to build clipper.
 <pre>
-$ sudo apt-get install --assume-yes libboost-dev libexpat1-dev gperf git g++ cmake
+$ sudo apt-get install --assume-yes libboost-dev git g++ cmake
 </pre>

 ### Clipper